Sony PS Vita Slim review

 With smartphone and tablet gaming becoming so dominant in the world of casual gaming is there still room for a dedicated handheld gaming console?
 Sony certainly thinks so with a refresh of the PlayStation Vita, now in its slimmer form factor, better known as the PS Vita Slim.
 Or, to be technical, the Vita PCH-2000 - but nobody is going to adopt that name.

-It's not entirely new, though, as the handheld has been available in Japan for a number of months and has only now arrived on UK shores following a successful PlayStation 4 launch at the tail-end of 2013.
+It's not entirely new, though, as the handheld has been available in Japan for many months and arrived on UK shores in February 2014 following a successful PlayStation 4 launch.
+Now it's the turn of the US where it's released with Borderlands 2 bundled in for the $200 price.

 It the PS Vita Slim worth as an enhancement of that PS4 under the telly, or, if you've already invested in a Vita, is it truly worth upgrading to?
-We've been playing with the Vita Slim for the week following the UK announcement to see whether it's worth the bother or is instead a step backwards from the original.
+We've been playing with the Vita Slim to see whether it's worth the bother or is instead a step backwards from the original.

 What is Vita?